StephenOTT/forms-manager/README.md

 1. Move controllers to module that is Hazelcast client based
 1. Add Camunda node
 1. Add TTL for maps with configuration options to clear out/evict memory for seldom used objects.
 (Evict does not delete from the hazelcast mapstore, it only evicts from in-memory)
+1. Add local caching (with TTL) for WildcardPermissions that were generated from Strings in the User Entity
+1. Add updated to UserDetails (Micronaut security) for working with Subject from Shiro, so we can use the Micronaut Annotation support `@secured` and accessing the Shiro permission validator.

 Python execution service: